planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 Tiles can be saved in many formats, including the original format of the image the pyramid is created for.
 Choosing the right format can have a significant influence on system performance, since it influences both the size of files to be created and the amount of processing required to access the image data (which might be compressed).

-Formats that don't support overviews—JPG and PNG—should not be used for large images, as the data access performance would suffer.
+Formats that don't support overviews,JPG and PNG, should not be used for large images as the data access performance would suffer.
 The TIFF format does support overviews.

-.. todo:: you use JPEG here but JPG elsewhere - be consistent

 ECW and MrSID formats support both tiling and overviews, but unfortunately both are not open formats and are not supported by many applications.
 GeoServer does support both formats, providing a valid license is available.
 The TIFF format is among the best and most popular of all the raster data formats, and will be used in this workshop.